 6) Prague, Czech Republic

-Prague is credited as having been a major political, cultural, and economic centre of medieval Europe.
+Prague is credited as having been a major political, cultural, and economic center of medieval Europe.
 Now, the city is having a renaissance.
 Whether you visit the modern Dancing House or the medieval Prague Castle, the city has found a perfect balance between new and old.

 5) Siem Reap, Cambodia